 In impoverished communities worldwide women and girls are using leaves, mattress stuffing, newspaper, corn husks, rocks ... anything they can find and use to keep from missing school or work while menstruating.
 Worse, girls are often exploited in exchange for money to buy supplies.
 And when there is nothing to use, they remain home, sitting on a rag for the duration of their period.

-The kit pattern D4G sews was developed by Days for Girls (daysforgirls.org).
+The kit pattern D4G sews was developed by Days for Girls International (daysforgirls.org).
 These life-changing kits cost only $10 to produce and include:

 Dignity4Girls uses a pattern developed by Days for Girls International.

 For 14 years civil war prevented most schools from operating; as a result, today more than half of the adults in Liberia are illiterate.
-Joe, who now lives in Fort Wayne, Indiana, with his wife and sons, created the Liberian Children's Ministry as a way to educate children in the jungle areas.
-Joe now oversees 14 schools and over 5,000 students!
+Joe, who now lives in Fort Wayne, Indiana, with his wife and sons, created the Liberian Children's Ministry as a way to educate children in the jungle regions.
+Joe now oversees 15 schools and over 6,500 students!

 A team from Elmhurst, Illinois, traveled to Liberia in 2019 to help distribute kits to school girls and teachers.
 Those who received the kits shared the importance of the snaps and how that provides them the ability to move freely, even during their periods.
 A freedom they had not had before.
 Their previous restricted movements often caused embarrassment so the girls were very thankful.